About Karen Carney

 Having also represented Great Britain in the 18-player squad at the 2012 London Olympic games, we think it’s safe to say Karen lives and breathes football.

-Karen has also recently started to appear on Sky Sports, providing expert analysis on various games from the studio.
+Karen also regularly appears on Sky Sports, talkSPORT and on Premier League Productions, providing expert analysis on various games from the studio.

 talkSPORT - Pundit & Guest